xyproto/cxx/README.md

 # [🍶](https://github.com/xyproto/sakemake) Sakemake [![Build Status](https://travis-ci.org/xyproto/sakemake.svg?branch=master)](https://travis-ci.org/xyproto/sakemake) [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://raw.githubusercontent.com/xyproto/algernon/master/LICENSE) [![Buildsystem](https://img.shields.io/badge/buildsystem-config--free-brightgreen.svg)](https://github.com/xyproto/sakemake)

 Configuration-free build system for Arch Linux, FreeBSD, Ubuntu 17.10 or macOS w/Homebrew, **for developers that just want to program in C++17 and build one or more executables** and not have to deal with build configuration and compilation flags.
 Defines for directories like `img` and `data` are provided.
+A simple way to test and package code is also provided.

-Required packages must still be installed manually and will not be done by *Sakemake*.
+Required libraries must be installed manually.

 *Sakemake* also provides a way to structure your C++17 code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.